Th-Underscore/server-control-manager/README.md

 1. Open the web interface URL in your browser.
 2. Log in using the configured username and password.
 3. You will see a list of available servers found in your `SERVERS_BASE_DIR`.
-4.  **Start:** Click the "Start" button next to a server to execute its batch file.
+4.  **Start**: Click the "Start" button next to a server to execute its batch file.
 The status will change to "Running", and the output console will appear.
-5.  **Stop:** Click the "Stop" button to terminate the server process.
+5.  **Stop**: Click the "Stop" button to terminate the server process.
 If a `backups` folder exists with subfolders, the latest backup will be copied.
 The status will change to "Stopped" or "Finished".
-6.  **View Output:** The output area below each server shows the real-time console output while it's running and persists after it stops.
+6.  **View Output**: The output area below each server shows the real-time console output while it's running and persists after it stops.
-7.  **Send Command:** For a running server, type your command into the "Enter command..." field, enter the "Cmd Password", and click "Send".
+7.  **Send Command**: For a running server, type your command into the "Enter command..." field, enter the "Cmd Password", and click "Send".
 The command will be sent to the server's input.
-8.  **Logout:** Click the "Logout" link in the top navigation bar.
+8.  **Logout**: Click the "Logout" link in the top navigation bar.

 ## Security Notes